 54% “don’t really think about identity theft protection, BUT would be interested to know more…"

-From the survey responses, I was able to schedule 7 interviews, in order to dig deeper.
-I also looked at Identity Guard reviews, to gather feedback directly from users.
+From the survey responses, we were able to schedule 7 interviews, in order to dig deeper.
+We also looked at Identity Guard reviews, to gather feedback directly from users.

-With everything gathered from the c + c analysis, surveying, interviews and reviews, I was able to generate a persona to embody our target user.
+With everything gathered from the c + c analysis, surveying, interviews and reviews, we were able to generate a persona to embody our target user.

-With Alex, the persona, in mind I started generating ideas for how to improve the customer support and information access.
-By mapping out current and proposed user flows, I was able to streamline the process for users to find information and/or support.
+With Alex – the persona – in mind, we started generating ideas for how to improve the customer support and information access.
+By mapping out current and proposed user flows, we were able to streamline the process for users to find information and/or support.

-By hand-sketching a rough design I was able to get an initial feel for how my “chat” solution would behave.
-From there, I developed grayscale wireframes, which I then converted to a hi-fidelity prototype…
+By hand-sketching a rough design, we were able to get an initial feel for how our “chat” solution would behave.
+From there, we developed grayscale wireframes, which were then converted to a hi-fidelity prototype…

 A user-friendly chat feature, offering direct access to Live Agent customer support and search-specific resource articles!